Safia-Be/Localization/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Laravel's Localization

+Laravel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

+- This project has no database

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.